 Dismayed by the evil and immorality around him, he finds himself drifting away from his kinsmen, wishing more and more to be alone.
 Ascending the mountains around his town, he retreats to a small cave.
-From here, he is still able to see his beloved Ka'bah, built by his grandfather, the imām of tawḥīd: Ibrāhīm .
+From here, he is still able to see the House of Allah, built by his grandfather, the imām of tawḥīd: Ibrāhīm .
 He takes food along with him, and spends several days in this cave in isolation: reflecting, pondering, and worshipping.